 Dresses and t-shirts that cover your shoulders (if you are a woman) – you will notice Koreans don’t wear cleavage or strappy shirts.
 However, as a tourist, you can ignore this rule and get away with it.

-A scarf – to cover yourself when you step inside shops and restaurants.
-I would always have a light sweater or a scarf with me because Koreans (and Hong Kong people) love their AC and the difference between the temperatures you get outside and those from the inside is quite significant.
+A scarf to cover yourself when you step inside shops and restaurants.
+I always have a light sweater or a scarf because Koreans (and Hong Kong people) love their AC, and the difference between the temperatures outside and those from the inside is quite significant.

-Extra tip: on the subway, there are certain cars where you get less AC.
-The writing is in Korean, but you just have to look for the car with text on the window.
+Extra tip: there are certain cars where you get less AC on the subway.
+The writing is in Korean, but you must look for the car with text on the window.

 Sunglasses and a hat